 Land tenure issues can contribute significant risk to a peace process.
-When incompatibility, competition, and confrontation between different patterns (normative orders) of access, claim, use, disputing, and security regarding land become significantly widespread and severe over the course of a conflict, and/or the aggregate effect of different approaches to land is a significant cause of confusion and tenure insecurity, the result can be profound within the context of a delicate and incipient peace.
-Such risks can be especially pronounced when large populations are dislocated during the course of a war, because dislocatees and other marginalized groups often develop or deepen political awareness while dislocated from home areas.
-As a result, land access problems in a postwar phase can easily be placed within the larger political landscape.
-Alexander examines how such political awareness and mobilization can challenge postwar authority structures and sources of legitimacy--two fundamental aspects of the land and legal pluralism nexus, and two of the most problematic aspects of a peace process.
+When incompatibility, competition, and confrontation among different patterns (normative orders) of access, claim, use, disputing, and security regarding land become significantly widespread and severe over the course of a conflict and/or when the aggregate effect of different approaches to land is a significant cause of confusion and tenure insecurity, the result can be profound within the context of a delicate and incipient peace.14 Such risks can especially be pronounced when large populations are dislocated during the course of a war, because dislocatees and other marginalized groups often develop or deepen political awareness while dislocated from home areas.
+As a result, land access problems in a postwar phase can be placed easily within the larger political landscape.
+15 J. Alexander examines how such political awareness and mobilization can challenge postwar authority structures and sources of legitimacy-two fundamental aspects of the land and legal pluralism nexus and two of the most problematic aspects of a peace process.16

-Especially difficult in periods of recovery are disputes over land between participants in different and, in many cases, opposing tenurial normative orders and the inability of these to connect institutionally in terms of how land disputes are resolved in ways that are viewed as secure and legitimate--and therefore respected.
-Aggravating such a situation is the greatly diminished capacity of a postwar government to enforce even minor aspects of the pre-existing (preconflict) national tenure system.
-Because the spatial pattern of tenurial legal pluralism in postwar situations varies significantly, and with it the type, nature, and intensity of forms of pluralism and their interaction, the precise risks to the process are also spatially variable.
-Left unattended, the overall property rights arrangement becomes inherently unwieldy with wider repercussions on agricultural recovery, food security, and the political problems associated with ideas about 'home area,' ethnicity, and areas gained or lost by different groups.
+Especially difficult in periods of recovery are disputes over land between participants in different and, in many cases, opposing tenurial normative orders and the inability of these to connect institutionally in terms of how land disputes are resolved in ways that are viewed as secure and legitimate-and therefore are respected.
+Aggravating such a situation is the greatly diminished capacity of a postwar government to enforce even minor aspects of the preexisting (preconflict) national tenure system.
+Because the spatial pattern of tenurial legal pluralism in postwar situations varies significantly-and with it the type, nature, and intensity of forms of pluralism and their interaction-the precise risks to the process also are spatially variable.
+Left unattended, the overall property rights arrangement becomes inherently unwieldy with wider repercussions on agricultural recovery, food security, and the political problems associated with ideas about "home area," ethnicity, and areas gained or lost by different groups.

-The Development of Tenurial Legal Pluralism During Armed Conflict of the powerful spatial component of armed conflict, accepted and established rights and obligations regarding land and property can be at the forefront of such change.
-The sociospatial repercussions of violence, dislocation, destruction of property, battlefield victory and loss, and food insecurity, together with the breakdown of administrative enforcement and other property-related institutions and norms, also significantly alter relationships between people, land uses, production systems, and population patterns.
+THE DEVELOPMENT OF TENURIAL LEGAL PLURALISM DURING ARMED CONFLICT among households, communities, and peoples (ethnic, religious, geographic) and among socioeconomic strata.
+Because of the powerful spatial component of armed conflict, accepted and established rights and obligations regarding land and property can be at the forefront of such change.
+The sociospatial repercussions of violence, dislocation, destruction of property, battlefield victory and loss, and food insecurity, together with the breakdown of administrative enforcement and other propertyrelated institutions and norms, also significantly alter relationships among people, land uses, production systems, and population patterns.
 Changes in land tenure during armed conflict are the result of the events and processes in which people's relationships (rights and obligations) to each other change.
-19 In the Middle East conflict, the change in relationships between people over land has manifested itself in a number of ways.
-One of the more profound changes is among Palestinians themselves--with those caught selling land to Israelis facing a potential death sentence (Greenberg 1997).20 In essence, armed conflict and its repercussions reconfigure the network of social relations upon which all land tenure systems depend.
-The remainder of this section examines four prevailing influences that change rights and obligations in land tenure to result in the development of multiple normative orders regarding land during and subsequent to civil conflict.
-While there are a number of additional influences that can contribute to this effect, examining all these in their entirety is beyond the scope of this paper.
-The four influences considered here, changes in population patterns, reduction in state power, identity change, and legitimacy, are nevertheless some of the most pervasive and forcible influences, and serve to illustrate the development of tenurial pluralism in a context of conflict.
+18 In the Middle East conflict, the change in relationships among people over land has manifested itself in a number of ways.
+One of the more profound changes is among Palestinians themselves-with those caught selling land to Israelis facing a potential death sentence.19 In essence, armed conflict and its repercussions reconfigure the network of social relations upon which all land tenure systems depend.